-People with less belongings have less to worry about, less to clean and maintain, less things to be robbed of.
+People with fewer belongings have less to worry about, less to clean and maintain, and fewer things to be robbed of.
 Which ultimately leads to less stress and, in a way, to more free time.

 - Set a date.
 It should be about a month before the move and it may take you more than one day.
 Make sure you have nothing else to do during that time and that there are no unnecessary distractions – no guests, no kids, no spouse.
 Most people reach peak productivity when working alone.

 - Make a list.
 This is for the purpose of having a basic plan.
 You can make it as detailed as you want, or just list the rooms in your house, leave a big blank space under each and write down the items you decide to get rid of as you go.